-We flew to Arizona for a wedding and stayed an extra couple days to explore.
+We flew to Arizona for a wedding and stayed an extra couple of days to explore.
 Sedona is known for its beautiful red rock scenery and hiking trails.
 It’s about a 2-hour drive from Scottsdale so we decided to do a one-day trip.
 We were ambitious and planned 3 to 4 hikes in one day but ended up only doing 2 trails.
 We did the secret Subway Cave trail at Boynton Canyon in the morning and Devil’s Bridge trail after lunch.

 The parking lot can only fit around 25 cars so if it’s filled, there is parking on the road on Boynton Pass Road which is where we parked.
 In the parking lot, there is a bathroom and a fee machine to purchase the Red Rock Pass (5 USD per day or 15 USD for one week).